How might we design a mobile app that lets users explore the history of the Great Lakes?

-Collaborating via Mural we built mood boards and played with the ideas for the visual design of the app including fonts, colors and images.
+Collaborating via Mural we built mood boards and iterated on the visual design of the app including fonts, colors and images.

 Hi fidelity screen mock-ups were designed based on sketches and iterated over.
 Logo and type decisions were finalized.

-A functional prototype was constructed using Axure RP software.
+I constructed a functional prototype using Axure RP software.
 The prototype simulates the way augmented reality, map and list views would depict shipwreck info.
 Images and limited info are available on each ship page, linking to expert sites for deeper information.
 I’m now in the process of scraping, cleaning and structuring the data set necessary to build out the back-end of the app.